w3f/polkadot-wiki/docs/general/extrinsics.md

 - **interface**: `api.tx.utility.ifElse`
 - **summary**:    Dispatch a fallback call in the event the main call fails to execute.
 May be called from any origin except `None`.

    This function first attempts to dispatch the `main` call.
-If the `main` call fails, the `fallback` is attemted.  if the fallback is successfully dispatched, the weights of both calls  are accumulated and an event containing the main call error is deposited.
+If the `main` call fails, the `fallback` is attempted.  if the fallback is successfully dispatched, the weights of both calls  are accumulated and an event containing the main call error is deposited.

    In the event of a fallback failure the whole call fails  with the weights returned.